scemino/nscumm/README.md

 Known Issues
 -------------------------

+Only PC DOS/Windows games with Adlib and PC speaker supported

 And many other things ???

 Missing games in your language or anything else ?
 Feel free to contact me at scemino74 at gmail